EVL57/FileHasher-Java/README.md

 # FileHasher-Java
-Java Text GUI that hashes files and strings.
+Eclipse Java Text GUI that hashes files and strings.